xmos/lib_src/lib_src/doc/rst/lib_src.rst

 The processing function call always returns the whole number of output samples produced by the sample rate conversion.
 This number may be between zero and ``(SRC_N_IN_SAMPLES * SRC_N_OUT_IN_RATIO_MAX)``, depending on the sample ratios selected.
 The fractional number of samples to carry to the next operation is stored internally inside the control structure.

+The SSRC is synchronous in nature and assumes that the long term average ratio between input and output rates can be expressed as a rational number.
+For example, to convert from 44.1KHz to 48KHz, it is assumed that the word clocks of the input and output stream are derviced from the same master clock and have an exact ration of 147:160.
+If the word clocks are derived from seperate oscillators, or are not synchrnonous (for example are derived from each other using a fractional PLL), the the ASRC must be used to avoid buffer over/under-runs.

-The format of the buffers sent and received from each SRC instance depends on the number of channels is shown below.
+The format of the sample buffers sent and received from each SRC instance depends on the number of channels is shown below.

 Buffer Format
 .............